iorikaze/startbootstrap-resume/README.md

 Actions Performed:
 - It will trigger [check-dependencies](https://github.com/iorikaze/startbootstrap-resume/blob/master/.github/workflows/check-dependencies.yaml) to check for dependencies vulnerabilities.
 - It will trigger [check-test-cases](https://github.com/iorikaze/startbootstrap-resume/blob/master/.github/workflows/check-test-cases.yaml) to cross check with the test cases using JEST.
-- It will build the image and push it AWS ECR.
+- It will build the image and push it Amazon ECR.

 Expected Outputs:
 ![image](https://github.com/user-attachments/assets/3e79ae91-f162-4480-a030-7a34a46e26dc)
 ![image](https://github.com/user-attachments/assets/8ea8e3ee-c06d-45b1-9e54-75519d18e580)
-- Image and corresponding tag should reflect on AWS ECR and Docker Desktop.
+- Image and corresponding tag should reflect on Amazon ECR.

 ### 5. deploy-ec2